Skip to content

 Cedarling Properties#

-Required properties for startup#
+Required properties (both methods)#

 • CEDARLING_APPLICATION_NAME : Human friendly identifier for this Cedarling instance.